Saliha Dilaşub Sultan: Consort

-She became the first concubine of Ibrahim after his rise at the throne and on 15 April 1642, gave birth to her only certain son, Şehzade Suleiman (the future Suleiman II) and she became the second Haseki after Turhan Sultan.
 During Ibrahim's reign her stipend consisted of 1,300 aspers a day.
 He also gifted the incomes of Bolu Sanjak to her.
 She was described as a simple-hearted woman of lively and cheerful character.

+After the death of Ibrahim

-After the deposition and death of Sultan Ibrahim in 1648, his eldest son, Mehmed IV, only three months older her own son Suleiman, ascended the throne, after which Saliha Dilaşub settled in the Old Palace.
+After the deposition and death of Sultan Ibrahim in 1648, his eldest son, Mehmed IV, born by Turhan Sultan and only three months older than Suleiman, ascended the throne, after which Saliha Dilaşub settled in the Old Palace.
 This brought her thirty-nine years of imprisonment in the Old Palace.

-In 1652 the conflict between Mehmed's mother, Turhan Sultan, her mother-in-law, Kösem Sultan could have change her fortune in that she could become the Valide Sultan herself.
-Kösem was planning to kill her daughter-in-law and dethrone her grandson Sultan Mehmed with the help of some high officers in the yeniçeri corps, and to place Şehzade Suleiman, on the throne, because Kösem thought that him and his mother were more controllable.
-However, Meleki Hatun warned Turhan who managed to strangle her mother-in-law with the help of the eunuchs in the Harem in 1651.
-Saliha Dilaşub herself was spared from execution since she was not suspected in plotting against Turhan and her son Mehmed IV.
+In 1651, the conflict Turhan Sultan and Kösem Sultan, mother of Ibrahim, could have changed her fortune in that she could become the Valide Sultan herself.
+Kösem was planning to kill her daughter-in-law and dethrone Mehmed with the help of some high officers in the yeniçeri corps, and to place Şehzade Suleiman on the throne, because Kösem thought that he and his mother were more controllable.
+However, Meleki Hatun warned Turhan, who managed to strangle her mother-in-law with the help of the eunuchs in the Harem in 1651.
+Saliha Dilaşub herself was spared from execution since she was not suspected in plotting against Turhan and Mehmed.

 In 1672–1673, she created an endowment at Istanbul.

-In 1687 Mehmed IV was deposed and the throne was overtaken by Suleiman II, the son of Saliha Dilaşub and she became the next valide sultan.
+In 1687, Mehmed was deposed and the throne was overtaken by Suleiman, and Dilaşub became the next valide sultan.

-In July 1688, she followed her son to Edirne, reuniting with him after 39 years of separation in which she was only allowed to see him twice a year, on the occasion of festive celebrations.
+In July 1688, she followed her son to Edirne, reuniting with him after 39 years of separation, in which she was only allowed to see him twice a year on the occasion of festive celebrations.
 Her son honored her with a splendid settlement procession and the awarding of a large number of precious jewels, including a pair of pearl and diamond earrings.

 Death

-She died in the Edirne Palace on 3 January 1690, having been ill and bedridden for a year.
+She died in the Edirne Palace on 4 December 1689, having been ill and bedridden for a year.
 She was buried in the mausoleum of Suleiman the Magnificent in Süleymaniye Mosque, Istanbul.

 Issue

-Together with Ibrahim, Saliha Dilaşub had only one certain son:
+Together with Ibrahim, Saliha Dilaşub had a son: